- Catalog Home

 If the behavior is clearly a Student Code Violation, complete the Student Code Violation Form.

-When a behavior of concern takes place in which a student is alleged to have shown concerning behaviors, these steps must be followed by the reporting instructor or other college official:
+When a student behavior of concern takes place in which a student is alleged to have shown concerning behaviors, these steps must be followed by the reporting individual:

-- If the behavior of concern that the student is displaying or has displayed is not an emergency, faculty/staff will:
+- If the behavior of concern that the student is displaying or has displayed is not an emergency complete the form in its entirety and submit the Behavior of Concern and Threat Report Form electronically.

 In order to assist students in becoming more productive citizens of our community and to provide guidance in addressing behaviors of concern, the following are actions that the BAT may consider (but is not restricted):